bingy007/scRNA-seq/README.md

 # Single-cell RNA-seq tools
-  > Just a collection of tools I used in my analysis, will update depend on my own flavor.
+  > Just a collection of tools I used in my analysis, will update depending on my own flavor.
   > And will put some useful knowledge here as well.
   - A collection: https://www.scrna-tools.org/
   - Open problems group: https://openproblems.bio/
   - Guide: See, Peter, et al. "A single-cell sequencing guide for immunologists."
-Frontiers in immunology 9 (2018): 2425.
+Frontiers in Immunology 9 (2018): 2425.
-## Pipelines/Tutuorials/Resources:
+## Pipelines/Tutorials/Resources:
   - Seurat: https://satijalab.org/seurat/index.html
     > Tutorial: https://github.com/hbctraining/scRNA-seq_online/tree/master/lessons